8Ginette8/gbif.range/README.md

 ###  Additonal functions

 *gbif.range* also includes a set of additional functions meant to be a nice supplement of the features and data that offer *get_gbif* and *get_range*:
-  - *get_status()*: Generates, based on a given species name, its IUCN status and a list of all scientific names (accepted, synonyms) found in the GBIF backbone taxonomy to download the data.
+  - *get_status()*: Generates, based on a given species name, its IUCN red list status and a list of all scientific names (accepted, synonyms) found in the GBIF backbone taxonomy to download the data.
 Children and related doubtful names not used to download the data may also be extracted.
 The function allows therefore taxonomy correspondency to be made between different species and sub-species to potentially merge their records,